Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

 \subsection{Dynamical spin susceptibility}

-To discuss the property of the dynamical spin susceptibility in the SM phase and its relation to the linear-in-$T$ resistivity, the imaginary part of the dynamical spin susceptibility ${\rm Im}\,\chi^{\rm sp}(\bm{q},\omega)$ as a function of wave vector $\bm{q}=(q_x,\pi)$ and frequency $\omega$ for $U=8$ and $t'=-0.2$ for various $p$'s are shown.
+To discuss the property of the dynamical spin susceptibility in the SM phase and its relation to the linear-in-$T$ resistivity, the imaginary part of the dynamical spin susceptibility ${\rm Im}\,\chi^{\rm sp}(\bm{q},\omega)$ as a function of wave vector $\bm{q}=(q_x,\pi)$ and frequency $\omega$ for $U=8$ and $t'=-0.2$ for various values of $p$ are shown in Fig.~\ref{chiqome1}.
 In the main panel the intensities of ${\rm Im}\,\chi^{\rm sp}(\bm{q},\omega)$ are shown as the color plots on $q_x$-$\omega$ plane for those in the PG phase in Figs.~\ref{chiqome1}(a)-(c) and for those in the SM phase in Figs.~\ref{chiqome1}(d)-(f).

 In each panel on the right the maximum intensity of fixed $\omega$ is indicated by the red dots.
 The cyan line represents corresponding maximum intensity assuming the overdamped spin wave at the Planckian dissipation limit as